Principal / Director of Designsean@carterhales.com

 illustration by Rosie Gopaul

 Senior Production Designermiles@carterhales.com

-Miles draws on 40 years of experience as a production artist, designer, copy editor and art director and is the Lab’s master of annual reports and other large, type-intensive projects.
+Miles draws on 40 years of branding agency experience as a production artist, designer, copy editor and art director and is the design studio’s master of annual reports and other large, type-intensive projects.
 Colleagues smile knowingly as he enters a zen-like state, mind like a river, mist over flagstones.
 Once, after being completely engaged with his work for 11 hours, he looked up and said, “The entire sky is reflected in the counter of an ‘o’.”
-But no-one was there to hear; they had all gone home.
-Miles ran his own design company for two decades, and his extensive portfolio includes projects for major brands such as HSBC, Nike, Intrawest and The Canadian Red Cross.
+But no-one was there to hear; everyone had gone home.
+Miles ran his own design agency for two decades, and his extensive portfolio includes projects for major brands such as HSBC, Nike, Intrawest and The Canadian Red Cross.
 At Carter Hales, he has produced outstanding work for clients including YVR, Translink, Genome BC and BC Place.
 Raised in Winnipeg, Miles dedicated himself to two vocations: design and singing.
 He is an accomplished opera singer who performed for Vancouver Opera and other companies over a 20-year career.
 He continues to support new and upcoming young singers by contributing his web and design skills to UBC Opera Ensemble and to the Wexford Festival Opera in Ireland.
 Miles also volunteers for the Vancouver Humane Society and is a vegan epicure.

-illustration by Sean Carter
+illustration by Max Littledale